planetoftheweb/rayveal/docs/slides/demo.md

 # Embedded Code

-<small>Here's a sample of an embeded CodePen.
-Use an iframe.</small>
+Here's a sample of an embeded CodePen.
+Use an iframe.
+The iframe can take up the full screen (sample on next page).

 <iframe height='300' scrolling='no' title='Bootstrap 4' data-src='//codepen.io/planetoftheweb/embed/bgdOzX/?height=300&theme-id=27192&default-tab=html,result&embed-version=2&editable=true' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%; min-height: 50vh;'>See the Pen <a href='https://codepen.io/planetoftheweb/pen/bgdOzX/'>Bootstrap 4</a> by Ray Villalobos (<a href='https://codepen.io/planetoftheweb'>@planetoftheweb</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

+> > You can also use a full screen iframe.
+If you make it optionally interactive, it's hard for it to lose focus (like making the above codepen editable), so use with care.
+Here's the special code for that.

+`.slide: data-background-iframe="" data-background-interactive="true"`

 ---